 Every Missing Record Could Potentially Result in Tragedy, As Occurred at Virginia Tech; See Fatal Gaps Heat Map Detailing State Records Here

-NEW YORK – New FBI data released today by Everytown for Gun Safety shows that Wyoming is one of just four states across the country that continues to fail at submitting records of dangerously mentally ill people who are prohibited from owning guns to the National Instant Criminal Background Check System (NICS).
-Wyoming has only submitted four records in total since NICS was established more than 20 years ago, leaving potentially fatal gaps in the system designed to keep guns out of the hands of the people with dangerous mental illness.
+NEW YORK – New FBI data released today by Everytown for Gun Safety shows that Alaska is one of just four states across the country that continues to fail at submitting records of dangerously mentally ill people who are prohibited from owning guns to the National Instant Criminal Background Check System (NICS).
+Alaska has only submitted 93 records in total since NICS was established more than 20 years ago, leaving potentially fatal gaps in the system designed to keep guns out of the hands of the people with dangerous mental illness.
 Today Everytown updated its online Fatal Gaps heat map, an interactive tool that tracks each state’s progress.

 Each record submitted is critical for public safety – just a single gun sale to a dangerous person could potentially lead to tragedy.
 The shooter at Virginia Tech in 2007 had a mental health history that prohibited him from possessing firearms, but he was able to purchase a gun because his records had not been submitted, and he was able to pass a background check as a result.

 “Across the country, states have taken steps to strengthen their background check systems and keep guns out of dangerous hands,” said Ted Alcorn, Research Director for Everytown for Gun Safety.
 “Sadly, New Hampshire is one of just four states that continues to lag considerably behind, leaving fatal gaps in the system and putting its citizens at risk.”